Users, Groups, Roles and Privileges

 If you look in pg_group, you will not find a group named public, and as such, public has no set of members.

-Now, Redshift (and Postgres) ship with a large number of functions, which are part of SQL, two examples of which are as min() and max() (but there are thousands more), the type conversion functions (which we normally use via the :: operator), these days all of the PostGIS functionality Redshift implements, and so on.
+Now, Redshift (and Postgres) ship with thousands of functions, many of which are an inherent part of SQL, such as min() and max(), the type conversion functions (which we normally access via the :: operator but which are in fact functions being called under the hood), all of the PostGIS functionality Redshift implements, and so on and so on.

-Actually doing this is problematic.
+Actually doing this is problematic (I’d go further and say nightmarish).

 Firstly, until recently, there has been no viable method by which to enumerate the privileges granted to public.
 If you can’t know what’s been granted, you can’t know what to remove, or check that all privileges have in fact been removed.
+That alone makes it impossible.

 One final note.